NASA Logo, National Aeronautics and Space Administration

 Photo of Tsengdar Lee

 Dr. Tsengdar Lee manages the High-End Computing Program from NASA Headquarters.
 He is responsible for maintaining the high-end computing capability to support the agency's aeronautics research, human exploration, scientific discovery, and space operations missions.
-Lee is also the manager of the NASA Weather Data Analysis Program, focusing on the transition of research results into the operational forecast centers and the acceleration of operational use of research data.
+Lee is currently the NASA Weather Focus Area Lead.
+In this role, he is responsible for the advanced planning for the weather research and development priorities.
+He is also the manager of the NASA Weather Data Analysis Program, focusing on the transition of research results into the operational forecast centers and the acceleration of operational use of research data.
 Two major activities include the multi-agency Joint Center for Satellite Data Assimilation and the Short-term Prediction Research and Transition Center.

 Lee joined NASA in 2001 as the High-End Computing Program Manager for the Earth Science Enterprise.
 He was responsible for the Earth science computational modeling needs, primarily focusing on weather and climate modeling.
 Between 2002 and 2006, Lee also managed the Earth Science Global Modeling Program.
 He funded research efforts to study the global climate change, weather forecasting, and hurricane prediction problems.